Particular/docs.particular.net/Content/NServiceBus/encryption-with-multi-key-decryption.md

 ### Rijndael Encryption From Custom IProvideConfiguration

-Alternative to configuration file is encryption with multi-key decryption configured by implementation of ```IProvideConfiguration<RijndaelEncryptionServiceConfig>```.
-This approach can be used for shared configuration via code and unit testing (to supply various configuration permutations).
+An alternative to using the configuration file is to implement ```IProvideConfiguration<RijndaelEncryptionServiceConfig>```.
+Use this approach for shared configuration via code and unit testing (to supply various configuration permutations).

 #### NServiceBus V4 and V5